g12i/native-browser-otp/README.md

 # native-browser-otp

-Generate TOTP and HOTP with browsers' native Web Cryptography.
+Generate TOTP and HOTP with browser's native Web Cryptography.

 Very lightweight, 1.02 KiB / 0.59 KiB gzip with just one dependency.